WA Spokane WA Zone Forecast

 15 mph with gusts up to 20 mph.

-Southeast wind 5 to 10 mph.
-Gusts up to 20 mph in the evening.
+Southeast wind 5 to 10 mph with gusts up to 20 mph.

 $$